jishida/BtrieveWrapper/README.md

 ## Summary

 BtrieveWrapper is a wrapper library of Btrieve API, which operates MicroKarnel Database Engine (MKDE) of Actian PSQL.
-It uses Actian PSQL and works on .NET Framework 4.0.
+It uses Actian PSQL and works on Actian PSQL Client and Microsoft .NET Framework 2.0 or higher.

 This library provides classes to operate MKDE without SQL.
 Generally, In operating RDBMS with SQL, the parsing process can be overhead and